vmk/NBIC-BioAssist--hands-on-Hadoop/README.md

 To estimate genome size, 2, you can calculate the kmer frequency within your read data.
 Meaning you chop all of the reads you've generated up in to kmers (a kmer of 17 is the most common, as it is long enough to yield fairly specific sequences (meaning that its unlikely the kmer is repeated throughout the genome by chance), but short enough to give you lots of data).
 You then count the frequency with which each 17-mer represented by your data is found among all of the reads generated and create a frequency histogram of this information.
 For non-repetitive regions of the genome, this histogram should be normally distributed around a single peak (although in real data you will have a asymptote near 1 because of rare sequencing errors etc).
 This peak value (or peak depth) is the mean kmer coverage for your data.

-You can relate this value to the actual coverage of your genome using the formula M = N * (L – K + 1) / L, where M is the mean kmer coverage, N is the actual coverage of the genome, L is the mean read length and k is the kmer size.
+You can relate this value to the actual coverage of your genome using the formula M = N * (L – k + 1) / L, where M is the mean kmer coverage, N is the actual coverage of the genome, L is the mean read length and k is the kmer size.

 L - k + 1 gives you the number of kmers created per read.